 BISHOPS BAY COUNTRY CLUB

-Iconica’s team broke ground in October 2017 and finished on time in mid-April.
-The project includes an updated dining room, bar, bathrooms, and a 2800 square foot addition of casual dining space.
-The renovation provides a more open floor plan by allowing direct access from the front door to the lakeside terrace.
-The extension matches the existing character of the 1930’s manor, with exterior rough cut and carved stone, and interior stately dark oak millwork.
-The entire building also received new windows to resemble the original.
-“The addition from the driveway side blends well with the existing manor and looks like it belongs.
-It helps frame the front entrance door.
-On the lakeside, the addition is intended to look a bit different; more like a summer pavilion.” mentioned Jeff Eaton, Architect.
+To match the existing character of the 1930’s manor, the exterior of the addition includes rough cut and carved stone while the interior echoes highlights of dark oak millwork.
+Architect Jeff Eaton explains, “The addition from the driveway side blends well with the existing manor and looks like it belongs and helps frame the front entrance door.
+On the lakeside, the addition is intended to look a bit different; more like a summer pavilion.”